 - Side-by-side units, generally less efficient than either top- or bottom-freezer compartments.

 Most people don’t want the inconvenience of not having a freezer compartment, but if you do have a chest freezer and it is in a room easily accessed from your kitchen, you can save energy by buying a fridge with no freezer compartment, and storing all your frozen foods in your chest freezer.
 We did this for ten years – and our 1997-vintage, 17 cubic foot refrigerator, and our 10 cubic foot freezer, together used only 700 kilowatt hours of electricity a year.
-At the time, that was better than most 15 cubic foot fridge/freezer combinations, and even by today’s standards is very efficient.
+At the time, that was better than most 15 cubic foot fridge/freezer combinations.
+By today’s standards, however, it’s not that great!

 Bigger is better, right?